na-stewart/sanic-security/README.md

     return response
 ```

-If this isn't desired, you can pass an account and password attempt directly into the login method instead.
+If this isn't desired, you can pass a username and password attempt directly into the login method instead.

 * Fulfill Second Factor